 But then, in the corner of my eye I spotted a teen playing with a phone that resembled the iPhone X. That could not be.
 I could have sworn this would not even be available until the latter part of October.
 So what was it doing in the store?
 And why is the screen so vibrant and bright that it was drawing me to it.

 And like a moth to a flame I gravitated toward the phone and then realized it was the newly released Samsung Note 8.
 Up close it was even more impressive to look at.
-The screen was so big that thought the overall dimensions of the phone was bigger than my iPhone 7Plus.
-I brought out my iPhone to compare.
+The screen was so big that I brought out my iPhone 7Plus to compare.
 No way.

 I went home.
 I read a bunch of feature stories and reviews.
 And I watched too many techie videos that I would end up dreaming about it!

 And the verdict?
 I said I was not going to do it.
-I even wrote it on my Happy Planner journal with the title, “Reasons why I am sticking with my iPhone.”
+Nope.
+I invested in my iPhone apps.
+Not switching.
+And to further my resolve I even wrote on my Happy Planner, “Reasons why I am sticking with my iPhone.”

 Then the following day my husband and I decided to make it a Satur-date.
 We went to Treasure Island Flea Market, had lunch at our favorite Antoniks’ food trucks (oooh their BBQ fare!
 But that deserves a post of its own!), and then decided to spontaneously visit the outdoor shopping stores of Emeryville.
 While walking around we spotted the T-Mobile store.